Minor Field Studies

 Students at Uppsala University who are interested in taking part in Minor Field Studies (MFS) can apply directly to the Unit for International Mobility.
 In the guide below, you will find information on entry requirements, the application and selection.

-Covid-19 info: According to MFS regulations it is never permitted to start a field study in a country where the Swedish Foreign Ministry discourage travel to.
+Covid-19 info: According to MFS regulations it is never permitted to start a field study in a country where the Swedish Foreign Ministry discourage travel to (including non essential travel).
 It is therefore important that you stay updated on any changes in travel advice by the ministry.
+The ministry currently discourage from travelling outside of the EU.
+This advice is valid until April 15, 2021.

 The application for Minor Field Studies